 Series 4: NDEA Institute for Advanced Studies in History Records, 1965-1967 was previously cataloged as a separate collection with the call number AC265.

 Access & Use

-Restrictions beyond 30 years are noted in the relevant series descriptions and in the folder list.
+Restrictions beyond 30 years are noted in the relevant series and folder descriptions.

 Single photocopies may be made for research purposes.
 For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 The Trustees of Princeton University hold copyright to all materials generated by Princeton University employees in the course of their work.
 If copyright is held by Princeton University, researchers will not need to obtain permission, complete any forms, or receive a letter to move forward with non-commercial use of materials from the Mudd Library.
 For materials where the copyright is not held by the University, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
 If you have a question about who owns the copyright for an item, you may request clarification by contacting us through the Ask Us! form.

 Full text searching of this collection's archived website is available through the Archive-It interface.

 Department of History records; Princeton University Archives, Department of Special Collections, Princeton University Library

 - Permanent URL: